Professional Conduct & Ethics Policies Resources

 - Institutional Review Board (IRB) and the Office of Human Research Ethics (OHRE) are responsible for ethical and regulatory oversight of research at the University of North Carolina at Chapel Hill that involves human subjects.
 Among other resources you will find here are links to the ethics training (CITI Course) required of researchers working with human subjects.

 - Guidelines for Serving Alcohol at University Sponsored Events outlines conditions under which the purchase, sale and consumption of alcohol during University-sponsored events is allowed.
+(New link is forthcoming)

 - No Smoking Policy prohibits smoking inside its buildings and facilities, in State-owned vehicles and in the outdoor areas controlled by the University up to 100 feet from University facilities.